mitodl/unified-ecommerce/docs/source/technical/apigateway.md

 ### Trust

 Having the app configured in this way means that it **must** sit behind APISIX.
 At time of writing, the APISIX middleware also blindly trusts the payload that APISIX sends along.
 So, the Django app must not be exposed directly to the Internet when it is deployed.

-It may be a good idea to add a shared secret that can be used between APISIX and the Django app so UE can determine if it _should_ trust the user payload.